Frequently Asked Questions

 We do not have food vending machines, but we have a coffee and a pop/juice/water machine.

-There are over 300 libraries participating in Michicard.
-A complete list can be found at www.michigan.gov/michicard.
-Cardholders should have the Michicard sticker applied at their “home” library.
+There are more than 70 libraries participating in MILibraryCard.
+A complete list can be found at www.milibrarycard.org.
+Cardholders should have the MILibraryCard sticker applied at their "home" library.

 What is the Friends?